-The learner will get an understanding of the material’s economy and have the opportunity to observe the analysis of a common value chain is analyzed.
-They will furthermore be introduced to five big Rs: Reduce, Reuse, Refuse, Rot and Recycle.
-These will help the learner identify strategies and practices for sustainable consumption.
+This nanocourse will give you an understanding of the “materials economy” and you will have the opportunity to observe how a common value chain is analyzed.
+You will also be introduced to the five big Rs: Reduce, Reuse, Refuse, Rot and Recycle.
+These will help you identify strategies and best practices for more sustainable consumption.

 By the end of this nanocourse you should be able to: